fluidd-core/FluiddPI/src/README.md

 # FluiddPI source

-Build FluiddPI From within FluiddPI / OctoPi / Raspberry Pi OS / Debian / Ubuntu.
+Build FluiddPI from within FluiddPI / OctoPi / Raspberry Pi OS / Debian / Ubuntu.

 ## Build
 FluiddPI can be built from Debian, Ubuntu, Raspberry Pi OS, OctoPi, or even FluiddPI.
 Build requires about 5 GB of free space available.
 You can build it by issuing the following commands: